-According to the FBI, Russian spies hide messages in ordinary pictures and post them on public websites.
+According to the experts, Russian spies hide messages in ordinary pictures and post them on public websites.
 Many people are saying that terrorist organizations hide data inside adult videos.
 That's what the fancy fellows call steganography.
 Any of the billions of images and videos on the Internet may be hiding secrets.

 This picture of the Mona Lisa contains a hidden treasure.